HieronymusEsteban/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-A histogram can give a rough impression on how many steps the individual tipically takes per day:
+A histogram can give a rough impression on how many steps the individual typically takes per day:

 ```r
 hist(TotalStepsDay$x, ylab = "frequency", xlab = "number of steps per day")